Minibeast/SMO-Randomizer/README.md

 ### IMPORTANT

+If you would like to use the randomizer offline, you have to download the moon data from this [link](https://smo.kek.tech/api/v1/moons)

 You **must** have Python 3 (more specifically 3.8) for this to work.
 Python 2 or any other python version will most likely result in an error

 ## Rules (or lack thereof)